prabhu/terraform-shiftleft/deployments/sample-github/README.md

 # Introduction

-This repo contains sample terraform scripts required to deploy ShiftLeft Inspect to your organization's GitHub repositories.
+This repo contains sample terraform scripts required to deploy ShiftLeft NG SAST to your organization's GitHub repositories.
 A new GitHub action workflow for ShiftLeft will be created for integration in a branch called `feature/shiftleft`.
 See the module `shiftleft` for customizing the branch name.

 ## Who should use this script?